Not All Asians are the Same: A Disaggregated Approach to Identifying Anti-Asian Racism in Social Media: Datasets

-Among the Perspective's emotional attributes, we referred to the 'toxicity' score for initial examination of our data.
-Toxicity is defined as ``a rude, disrespectful, or unreasonable comment that is likely to make you leave a discussion".
-Toxicity is known to result in the most reliable score and has been widely used in previous studies.
-Although the toxicity score larger than or equal to 0.7 has been a common choice for filtering toxic tweets in literature, we chose to include tweets with toxicity scores larger than or equal to 0.5 in our analysis.
-This is because anti-Asian sentiment is not always expressed in a toxic manner and, thus, we give leniency in filtering tweets with the toxicity score to prevent the loss of tweets that are less toxic but still contain anti-Asian sentiment.
-In addition to the toxicity score, we also introduce another manually annotated label to filter out false positive anti-Asian tweets in our analysis, which indicates whether the tweets contain anti-Asian sentiment.
+Among the Perspective's emotional attributes, we refer to the `toxicity' score for initial examination of our data.
+Here, the score lies in between [0, 1], with the highest score 1 being the most toxic.
+Toxicity is defined as ``a rude, disrespectful, or unreasonable comment that is likely to make you leave a discussion''.
+Toxicity is known to result in the most reliable score and has been widely used in previous studies \cite{goyal2022your,gruzd2023trolling}.
+However, solely relying on toxicity score could both include false positive and omit false negative anti-Asian tweets because anti-Asian sentiment is not always expressed in a toxic manner (see Table~\ref{tab:perspectiveTweetExamples} in Appendix for example).
+Accordingly, in addition to the toxicity score, we introduce a manually annotated label, which indicates whether a tweet contains anti-Asian sentiment.
 We elaborate it in detail in the following.